 Each year, Olivet provides numerous scholarship opportunities for talented musicians.
-Whether you have decided to be a music major or not, Olivet offers all incoming freshman the opportunity to audition for music scholarships including voice, band, orchestral instruments, piano, and composition.
+Whether you have decided to be a music major or not, Olivet offers all incoming new students the opportunity to audition for music scholarships including voice, band, orchestral instruments, piano and composition.

 - Recipients will be selected through live auditions.

 - Recipients of a voice, instrumental, piano or composition scholarship may continue to receive the scholarship after the freshman year if, and only if, they are a music major.